Configuring Bacularis#

 Installation wizard#

-The installation wizard is available by default when you first use Bacularis.
-It helps in installing and configuring Bacularis.
-In the wizard you can choose whether you want to enable API service for this instance and/or whether you want to enable the web interface.
-The important question to answer in the wizard is if you already have Bacula installed or not.
+The installation wizard is available by default when you first start using Bacularis.
+It assists you with installing and configuring the application.
+During the setup process, you can choose whether to enable the API service and/or the web interface for this instance.
+One of the key questions in the wizard is whether Bacula is already installed on your system.

 I have Bacula installed#